Nikhilagarwalgk/.NET/basics.md

 2. C# is a case-sensitive language, meaning that the C# compiler considers the words console and Console as different as the words cat and dog.

 3. Always use " ", no ' '.
-As single quotes are not allowed.
+As single quotes is allowed for char datatype.
 When the phrase is surrounded by double-quotation marks in your C# code, it's called a literal string.

 4. Console.WriteLine("hello") -> Print the next console data **in next line**.
    Console.Write("hello") -> Print the next console in the **same line.**